 Scheduled start is listed on your entry form.
 Please note that the scheduled race time will likely differ from the actual start time of the race.
 Rosters are locked based on the start time displayed on your 'Dashboard' and 'My Entry' pages for that race.
 It is noted as 'FULL LOCK'.

-In the event that NASCAR changes the start time of the race to a later time (or day) than we have published, the deadline to change your drivers will not change.
+In the event that NASCAR changes the start time of the race to a later time (or day) than I have published, the deadline to change your drivers will not change.
 Entries will not remain open or be re-opened back up after they have locked.

 The drivers for the A, B and C Groups are divided up as follows: